 If you have used Cryonite against another pest or in an unusual situation we would love to hear how it worked for you!

-Q: Since Cryonite is a contact kill, what’s advantage to using this over a vacuum?
+Since Cryonite is a contact kill, what’s the advantage to using this over a vacuum?
 If I can see the insect, why wouldn’t I just use a vacuum?

 Vacuums are valuable pest control tools, but they are not a replacement for a Cryonite machine.
 Vacuums typically won’t dislodge bed bug eggs or flush out pests.
 More than likely, you will not have success vacuuming insects out of electronics or commercial kitchen equipment, but you would certainly want to vacuum them up after you have flushed and/or killed them.

-Q: Will Cryonite penetrate deeply into a piece of furniture like a couch or a mattress?
+Will Cryonite penetrate deeply into furniture like a couch or a mattress?